Get insider access

 0.43 dB

-Mid accuracy of these headphones is excellent.
-The response is very even and flat throughout the range, resulting in a well-balanced reproduction of vocals and lead instruments.
+Their mid accuracy is also stellar.
+The response is very even and flat throughout the range, resulting in the well-balanced reproduction of dialogue and instruments.
+In games like Baldur's Gate 3, the narrator sounds clear and natural, making it easy to follow.
 However, low-mid is slightly overemphasized, adding a bit of thickness to the vocals and a bit of clutter to the overall mix, though it might not be too noticeable to most.

 6.5